-The Massachusetts Health Policy Commission’s 2013 Cost Trends Report is loaded with interesting reading and charts.
+The Massachusetts Health Policy Commission’s 2013 Cost Trends Report [link replaced by one to the 2014 report which has a similar figure] is loaded with interesting reading and charts.
 The first chart is this:

 The chart shows growth between 2001 and 2014 in state spending on health care on the left.
 The category includes spending for the Group Insurance Commission (GIC), which provides coverage to state and municipality employees, MassHealth, the state’s Medicaid program, and other coverage, like subsidies for private insurance under the state’s health reform.
 This category of spending grew 37% over the 14 year period.
 (This amount of growth seems low for such a long period of time, but the figures are adjusted for GDP growth.
 That is, this is growth in excess of economic growth.)